 The enemy that lived in my shredded mind has a name.

 PTSD…a worthy opponent that creates havoc on so many.

 The voice of PTSD is incredibly loud and sneaks up on you like the enemy that it is.
 The number of lives it has claimed is numerous.

 There is in fact a war raging on America’s soil.

-It rages in the hearts, minds, and souls of America’s fighting men and women when they deploy to the Unites States.
+It rages in the hearts, minds, and souls of America’s fighting men and women when they deploy to the United States.

 It wears no identifiable uniform.

-It fires bullets of pain, launches rockets of rage, plants IED’s of worthlessness.
-It’s like a sniper with a well placed round when we are most vulnerable.
+It fires bullets of pain, launches rockets of rage, and plants IEDs of worthlessness.
+It’s like a sniper with a well-placed round when we are most vulnerable.